quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 	Store data for a single gig, and use frontend components to load and list a bunch

     Then have a one to one with a cupid if accepted?

-Frontend team responsibilities

-* Security
-    * Validate all input and output
-* UI (Clean looking)
-    * Attractive to look at (keep people coming back)
-* UX (Easy to use)
-    * Intuitive design
-    * Easy to navigate
-    * What is happening is clear
-* Django Templates (if needed)
-* Interact with backend (requests)
-    * Deal with timeouts
-* Test on many browsers
-    * Phone
-    * Desktop

-Backend team responsibilities

-* Security
-    * Django Admin
-    * User Authentication
-    * Validate all input and output
-* Django models (database)
-* Map URLs to views
-* Django views (Communicate with frontend, responses)
-    * 200
-    * 404
-* Create system APIs to call external APIs (easy to switch out)
-* Django Migrations
-* Django settings
-* Unit tests

-Git Branches
+### Branching Strategy

     Master - what we are showing

 	Hot Fixes - quick fixes on master